 The story of Edward Mordrake, "The Man With Two Faces," comes from a book of medical oddities — which seemed to have copied it from a fictional newspaper article.

-In 1895, The Boston Post published an article titled “The Wonders of Modern Science” that presented astonished readers with reports from the Royal Scientific Society documenting the existence of “marvels and monsters” hitherto believed imaginary.
+On Dec.
+8, 1895, the Boston Sunday Post published an article titled “The Wonders of Modern Science” that presented astonished readers with reports from the so-called “Royal Scientific Society” documenting the existence of “marvels and monsters” hitherto believed imaginary.

 Edward Mordrake’s story experienced a recent resurgence in popularity, thanks in part to the TV series American Horror Story.

 The show rehashes the basics of the urban legend, although the television incarnation of Mordrake is driven to murder rather than suicide by his evil second face.
-The writers must have taken a great deal of inspiration from the original Boston Post article since the lobster boy also makes an appearance that same season.
+The writers must have taken a great deal of inspiration from the original Boston Post article, since the lobster boy also makes an appearance that same season.

 This is not the first time a photo of the cursed nobleman has seized the public’s attention; however, like all of the others, it is far from authentic.

-The gruesome Janus-like skull is, in fact, just a paper-mache artist’s imagining of what Edward Mordrake might have looked like.
+The gruesome Janus-like skull is, in fact, just a papier-maché artist’s imagining of what Edward Mordrake might have looked like.
 The artist has gone on record stating it was created entirely for entertainment purposes.
 The other famous photo that is often mistakenly labeled as authentic is the work of a different artist, this one done in wax.

 Of course, even the most fantastic stories do contain at least a small grain of truth.
 The medical condition known as “craniofacial duplication” (the result of an abnormal protein expression) can cause the facial features of an embryo to be duplicated.